How to Play Golf Card Game

 • Swap it with one of your six cards (face-up or face-down)

-• Discard it immediately - but if you do this, you must flip over one of your face-down cards
+• Discard it immediately - but if you do this, you must flip (turn face-up) one of your face-down cards

 Drawing from the Discard Pile